RasimCem/Laravel-package/README.md

 Call the quotes component in any blade view you want.
 Don't forget to specify uri on the config file.<br/>
 `<x-package-quote-list/>`

+### Caution
+Make sure you get the api key by the [Quotes API](https://api-ninjas.com/signin "Api Ninjas") and saved it to the published config file.